karl5252/DotNet-Test-Framework/README.md

 # Project Name

-This project is a generic test or proof of concept for the Playwright, C#, SpecFlow, and NUnit frameworks.
+This project is a generic test or proof of concept for the integration of Playwright, C#, SpecFlow, and NUnit libraries into one working test framework.
 Overview

 The project includes several features, hooks, page objects, steps, and utils.
 It uses the Page Object Model design pattern to create a clean and maintainable codebase.